The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Technology transfer

-In \cite{Thiele1899}, Thiele proved that the halfinvariants satisfy an important property for the Gaussian distribution: only the first two cumulants are non equal to zero.
-This could have been another fundamental reason to use them.
+In \cite{Thiele1899}, Thiele proved that the halfinvariants for the Gaussian distribution posess an important property: only the first two cumulants are non equal to zero.
+This could have been another fundamental reason to use them. }